 Besides making the grieving process more about grieving and not about courts and probate, getting your plan done correctly can help you to have some influence on your family members’ decisions, even when you are gone.

 What Do We Mean?

-These kinds of trusts known as incentive trusts, are used to encourage good behavior or achievement of certain goals such as achieving a certain level of education or performance, or require a drug free testing regimen.
+These kinds of trusts known as incentive trusts are used to encourage good behavior or achievement of certain goals such as achieving a certain level of education or performance or requiring a drug free testing regimen.
 The trust may stop the distribution of cash to the granddaughter if and when she fails or refuses to complete the required behaviors.

 We can help with these kinds of trusts to ensure that you can have peace of mind in knowing you have set up incentives for when you cannot be around to offer your help or advice.